top of page

 </body>

 Interestingly these both work.
-Asciimathml is not limited by whatever is breaking LaTex.
+Asciimathml is not limited by apparent special characters.

 Asciimathml vs MathML